FAQS

 -

-Navigate to “Book Now” and book a free 30-minute consultation with your preferred provider.
-This will be an opportunity for you to get to know us and our practice and address any questions or concerns.
-If we choose to move forward together, we will get you set up in Simple Practice and send you all the necessary paperwork.
-During our first appointment, we will ask about your goals and complete a brief assessment.
+Navigate to “Book Now” and book a free 30-minute consultation.
+This will be an opportunity for you to get to know me and address any questions or concerns.
+If we choose to move forward together, I will get you set up in Simple Practice and send you all the necessary paperwork.

 -